Selected Works

 (Also arranged for solo voice and for solo voice and piano)

-Choir: Women's or Treble
+Choir: Treble

 The Dove Pursues the Griffin